Flat Bench Press (Barbell)

 Barbell bench press vs dumbbell bench press — which is better?

-Track Flat Bench Press (Barbell) in IronStreak
+Is Flat Bench Press (Barbell) good for beginners?